Hakeem Olajuwon: MVP and championship years (1993–1995)

 On December 1, 1994, Olajuwon recorded a triple-double 37 points, 13 rebounds and 12 assists in a 113–109 win over the Golden State Warriors.
 But despite a slow start by the team, and Olajuwon missing eight games toward the end of the season with anemia, the Rockets repeated as champions in 1995.
 They were bolstered in part by the acquisition of Clyde Drexler, Olajuwon's former University of Houston "Phi Slama Jama" teammate, in a mid-season trade from the Portland Trail Blazers.
 Olajuwon averaged 27.8 points, 10.8 rebounds, and 3.4 blocks per game during the regular season.
-Olajuwon displayed perhaps the most impressive moments of his career during the playoffs.
-San Antonio Spurs center David Robinson, recently crowned league MVP, was outplayed by Olajuwon in the Conference Finals: Olajuwon averaged 35.3 points on .560 shooting (Robinson's numbers were 23.8 and .449) and outscored Robinson 81–41 in the final two games.
+Olajuwon displayed perhaps the most impressive moments of his career during the playoffs in which the Rockets defeated the 3rd–seeded Utah Jazz in the first round, overcame a 3–1 series deficit against the Phoenix Suns in the conference semifinals (the seventh team in NBA history to do so) and defeated the league MVP David Robinson-led San Antonio Spurs in the conference finals.
+Robinson struggled against Olajuwon's average of 35.3 points on .560 shooting (Robinson's numbers were 23.8 and .449) and was outscored 81–41 in the final two games.
 In the series-clinching game, Olajuwon recorded 39 points, 17 rebounds and 5 blocks.
 When asked later what a team could do to "solve" Olajuwon, Robinson told LIFE magazine: "Hakeem?
 You don't solve Hakeem."
 The Rockets won every road game that series.

-In the NBA Finals, the Rockets swept the Orlando Magic, who were led by a young Shaquille O'Neal.
+In the first game of the NBA Finals, Olajuwon recorded 31 points and six rebounds as he and Drexler led the Rockets to overcome a 20-point late second quarter deficit and defeat the Orlando Magic, led by a young Shaquille O'Neal, in overtime 120–118, decided by Olajuwon's game-winning tip in off a missed Drexler layup.
+The Rockets won the series to complete the sixth Finals sweep in NBA history.
 Olajuwon outscored O'Neal in every game, scoring more than 30 points in each and raising his regular-season rate by five while O'Neal's production dropped by one.
 Olajuwon was again named Finals MVP.
 He averaged 33.0 points on .531 shooting, 10.3 rebounds, and 2.81 blocks in the 1995 Playoffs.
+His combined 131 points were at the time the most-ever points a player amassed in a four-game Finals series (since surpassed by O'Neal in 2002).
 As in 1994, Olajuwon was the only Rockets All-Star.